REY455/REY455/README.md

 ### 🚦 AI-Based Traffic Management System
 A sophisticated solution using **YOLOv8** for real-time vehicle detection and traffic analysis.
 This system leverages predictive modeling to enhance urban traffic flow and management.

-### 🛡️ Social Media Content Moderation Platform
+### 🌱 Intelligent Bore Water indicater
-An AI-driven moderation tool designed to detect and flag inappropriate content on social media.
-Utilizing **NLP** and **Machine Learning**, this project aims to improve community safety.
+An AI-driven moderation tool designed to detect level of ground water and alert through the mobile application

-### 📰 Automated News Summarizer
-This project uses **Transformers (BERT)** to generate concise summaries of lengthy news articles, providing users with key insights efficiently.

----

 ## 📈 Areas of Interest and Expertise

 - 🧠 **Artificial Intelligence**: Specializing in predictive modeling and traffic management systems
-- 📊 **Data Science & Analysis**: Expertise in traffic data processing, vehicle detection, and trend analysis
 - 🌐 **Web Application Development**: Building and deploying scalable applications using Flask with integrated machine learning

 ---